Ohad-Ma/Ohad-Ma/README.md

 ## Thank you for visiting this profile!

 - 👀 I’m interested in DevOps, AWS, Azure.
-- 🌱 Currently i'm a third year student at Ariel University, studying C# on my free time.
+- 🌱 Currently, I'm a third year student at Ariel University, studying C# on my free time.
 - 💞️ I’m looking to collaborate on every project which will make me a better programmer (and in favor promote me of studying the fields i'm interested in ;)).
 - :computer: Currently I'm working on a research as part of my final project, the research is about effectiveness of multiple screens while flying a drone with multiple                      controllers (such as steering wheel with pedals, Yoke, HotasX) all of it in AirSim™ using Unreal Engine™ .